Sabbath: High Sabbaths

 "High Sabbaths" are observed by Jews and some Christians.
 Seven annual Biblical festivals, called miqra ("called assembly") in Hebrew and "High Sabbath" in English and serving as supplemental testimonies to Sabbath, are specified in the books of Exodus and Deuteronomy; they do not necessarily fall on weekly Sabbath.
 Three occur in spring: the first and seventh days of Pesach (Passover), and Shavuot (Pentecost).
 Four occur in fall, in the seventh month, and are also called Shabbaton: Rosh Hashanah (Trumpets); Yom Kippur, "Sabbath of Sabbaths" (Atonement); and the first and eighth days of Sukkoth (Tabernacles).
-"High Sabbaths" is also often a synonym of "High Holy Days", viz., Rosh Hashanah and Yom Kippur.
+"High Sabbaths" is also often used as a synonym for "High Holy Days", viz., Rosh Hashanah and Yom Kippur.

 Shmita

 Shmita (שמטה, Strong's 8059 as sh^{e}mittah, literally "release"), also called sabbatical year, is the seventh (שביעי, Strong's 7637 as sh^{e}biy'iy) year of the seven-year agricultural cycle mandated by Torah for the Land of Israel, relatively little observed in Biblical tradition, but still observed in contemporary Judaism.
-During Shmita, the land is left to lie fallow and all agricultural activity, including plowing, planting, pruning and harvesting, is forbidden by Torah and Jewish law.
-By tradition, other cultivation techniques (such as watering, fertilizing, weeding, spraying, trimming and mowing) may be performed as preventive measures only, not to improve the growth of trees or plants; additionally, whatever fruits grow of their own accord during that year are deemed hefker (ownerless), not for the landowner but for the poor, the stranger, and the beasts of the field; these fruits may be picked by anyone.
-A variety of laws also apply to the sale, consumption and disposal of Shmita produce.
-When the year ended, all debts, except those of foreigners, were to be remitted; in similar fashion, Torah requires a slave who had worked for six years to go free in the seventh year.
+During Shmita, the land is left to lie fallow and all agricultural activity, including plowing, planting, pruning, and harvesting, is forbidden by Torah and Jewish law.
+By tradition, other cultivation techniques (such as watering, fertilizing, weeding, spraying, trimming and mowing) may be performed as preventive measures only, not to improve the growth of trees or plants; additionally, whatever fruits grow of their own accord during that year are deemed hefker (ownerless), not for the landowner but for the poor, the stranger, and the beasts of the field; anyone may pick these fruits.
+A variety of laws also apply to the sale, consumption, and disposal of Shmita produce.
+When the year ended, all debts, except those owed to foreigners, were to be remitted; similarly, the Torah required that an enslaved person who had worked for six years be set free in the seventh year.
 Leviticus 25 promises bountiful harvests to those who observe Shmita, and describes its observance as a test of religious faith.
 The term Shmita is translated "release" five times in the Book of Deuteronomy (from the root שמט, shamat, "desist, remit", 8058).